GraphStreamingProject/GraphZeppelin/readme.md

 - some amount of optimization

 Notes for future optimization:
 - Miller-Rabin vs Fermat vs AKS (for primality testing)?
+Currently using AKS
+- xxHash is non-trivial to install.
+Should maybe figure out a way to streamline/automate installation process